William T. Swinburne: Biography

 He was born in Newport, Rhode Island, and entered the Navy on September 29, 1862, as a cadet midshipman at the United States Naval Academy.

 He graduated from the Academy in 1866 as a Passed Midshipman.
 He was promoted to ensign in April 1868, master on March 26, 1869, lieutenant on March 21, 1880, and lieutenant commander in March 1887.

-He was Commander-in-Chief of the Pacific Squadron from 1906 to the formation of the Pacific Fleet in 1907.
-He remained as Commander-in-Chief of the Pacific Fleet until his retirement on August 24, 1909.
+He was Commander-in-Chief of the Pacific Squadron from 1906 to the formation of the Pacific Fleet in 1907 where he commanded the newly formed Second Squadon.
+He served as Commander-in-Chief of the Pacific Fleet from 1908 until May 17, 1909 pending his retirement.

 He was a member of the California Commandery of the Military Order of the Loyal Legion of the United States and was assigned insignia number 15949.
 He was also a member of the Military Order of Foreign Wars and was assigned insignia number 411.

 Personal life

-Swinburne's first wife was Catherine Elsie (nee Vincent) Swinburne (1851-1904).
+Swinburne's first wife was Catherine Elsie (nee Vincent) Swinburne (1851–1904).
 They had one daughter, Dorothea Vincent McNamee.
-Swinburne's second wife was Sophie (nee Cook) Swinburne (1859-1939).
+Swinburne's second wife was Sophie (nee Cook) Swinburne (1859–1939).

 On March 3, 1928, Swinburne died in Coronado, California.
 Swinburne was buried at sea in accordance with his will.
 His body was carried by the scout cruiser USS Omaha and consigned to the sea about 20 miles off Point Loma, San Diego on March 5, 1928.